Hopson97/HOP-Virtual-Machine/README.md

 # HOP-Virtual-Machine
-I'm learning about how the CPU works, and so I decided to try make one :P

-It is a simple "CPU", however I'm not 100% certain I am "doing it right".
+It is a simple "CPU"/ fake assembly langauge.

 So far the instructions for it :